5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ### Local logging

-We want to log as soon as possible any command-line parameters, as well as any message exchange between the Service and the SCM.
+We want to log as soon as possible any command-line parameters as well as any message exchange between the Service and the SCM.

 Again we advise you not to wait until the folder holding the log files is defined by instantiating the INI file.
 Instead we suggest making the assumption that a certain folder ("Logs") will (or might) exist in the current directory which will become where the workspace was loaded from.